ryanczm/Analytic-Musings/notes/fa/fa.md

     * Key Idea - Some kind of motivation score differential.
 Idea being that nearing end of season, say last 5 games (GW34), we have teams with increased and decreased motivation.
     * Example - Relegation teams fighting end of the season.
     * Example - Mid table teams with no ability to leapfrog in the table or cannot qualify for the next tier competition (CL, UEL, Conference)
-    * Example - Title winners having won already end of season (doesn't happen often in EPL though unlike BL or L1)
+    * Example - Title winners having won already end of season (doesn't happen often in EPL though unlike BL or L1) with no motivation.
+    * Example - Sometimes, teams with nothing to play for rest players for a big game.
     * Feature - Some kind of score that increases or decreases depending on the position in table and number of games left
 * **Informed fan feature**
     * Key Idea - Some sentiment indicator of reddit/forum results - only if the informed fans have predictive power.
     * Key Idea - Confounds with starting XI feature - sometimes fans know better than the manager if a starting lineup sucks or will win the game.
     * Feature - Possible scraping starting XI reactions for alpha?
  **Bookie odds feature**
     * Key Idea - Integrate the betting odds from bookies into your final prediction either as part of the model or as an ensemble.
-Mack calls it the Benter Boost in SSMIE.
+Aka what William Benter did in Hong Kong.
+Blended his probs with devigged bookie probs in a logit estimated on true outcomes.

+### Random Feature Ideas I Don't See Any Link To

+* Goal/assist history - E.g A hot streak player on top form (e.g lots of past goals assists) relative to the average can carry a team to win?
+*

 ### Non-Modellable Variables